 With the explosion of low-carb diets like Atkins and South Beach earlier this decade, carbohydrates have gotten a bad rap.
 The truth, however, is that carbohydrates are important fuel for our brains and our bodies, and they don’t necessarily deserve all the negative attention they’ve gotten.

 Carbohydrates are found in grains, breads, cereals, rice, pasta, vegetables, fruits, dairy products and in foods with added sugar.
 Foods containing carbohydrates are often high in fibre and good sources of vitamins and minerals which are important parts of a healthful diet.

 But not all carbohydrates are created equal.
 Some carbohydrates will raise blood glucose much higher than others, which is part of the reason some diets cut out the carbs.
 According to the Canadian Diabetes Association, the glycemic index (GI) is a scale that ranks carbohydrate-rich foods by how much they raise blood glucose levels compared to a standard food such as glucose or white bread.
-Raised blood glucose levels are a measure of how quickly your body digests foods.
+Raised blood glucose levels are a measure of how quickly your Healthy Body digests foods.
 This is influenced by many factors such as amount of processing and cooking, and the amount of fibre found in the foods.
 Research has shown that eating foods with a low GI may help you to control blood glucose levels, an important factor for people with diabetes.